 - Make a list of everything you have and feel grateful for.
 You can fill it up every day with something new.

 - Make a list of the memories that make you feel grateful.

 - Choose a moment for which you feel grateful and describe it in every detail.

 - Write a letter to someone you feel grateful for.
-After you read it again and if you want, send it as a gift.
+Read it again and if you wish, send it as a gift.

-- When was the last time you smiled?
-How can you express your gratitude for this moment?
+- How can you express your gratitude for a moment that you laughed?

 - How can you show your gratitude to yourself?